-Where pupils require specific medication or have particular medical requirements, these shall be noted both on Engage and on printed notes for children with medical conditions lists on display in the Staff Room and in the Bayford Hall kitchen.
+Where pupils require specific medication or have particular medical requirements, these shall be noted both on Bromcom and on printed notes for children with medical conditions lists on display in the Staff Room and in the Bayford Hall kitchen.
 The responsible person will ensure that any special notices will be posted to advise on emergency procedures, the location of first aid and emergency facilities and the identity of those persons appointed to dispense such facilities.

 First Aid boxes are located at the following points:

 Little Oaks Lodge

 Chestnut House - Medical Room

 The Art Room

-The Bayford Hall Kitchen
+The Bayford Hall - Entrance to Science Staircase, Kitchen

 The Cedar Wall - External

+The Hornbeams

 Mulberry Lodge

 Caretakers Workshop